 19-21 Years Old

-- Apply for adult services.
+- Apply for adult services (will be done close to your student exiting Transition).
 Take the time to visit all providers in the area to find the best match for your child.
 Seek clear information on how un-mandated adult services differ from mandated school services.
 Also, be informed about current waiting lists.
 Please see the Adult Services Resource Page for more information; you can also speak to your childs’ case manager for help.

 - Ensure all necessary support services (e.g. respite, recreational, vocational) are participating in transition planning and ready to provide services immediately following graduation.
 Be in close contact with the providers.
 For recreational providers, please see Recreational Program Resources page on this site.
 For vocational services after Transition, you will work with a counselor from the Department of Human Services, Division of Rehabilitation Services.
 A DRS counselor will attend IEP meetings to answer questions, if applicable.